A divided GOP forges ahead on health care message — without plan to address spiking premiums - Local News 8

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Tami Luhby, Ted Barrett, Aileen Graef, Annie Grayer and Ellis Kim contributed to this report.
+CNN’s Tami Luhby, Ted Barrett, Aileen Graef, Annie Grayer, Alison Main, Manu Raju and Ellis Kim contributed to this report.